-LGS 225 Immigration Law (3-0) 3 crs.
-This course is only offered in the spring term.
+LGS 225 Immigration Law (3-0)

 Explores the immigration and naturalization process in the United States.
 Introduces visa categories and requirements, other paths to immigration, and immigration barriers.
 Teaches students about citizenship and the requirements for an immigrant to become a citizen.
 Examines the constitutional and international law foundations underlying immigration regulation, the history of immigration law in the U.S., the source and scope of congressional and executive branch power in the realm of immigration, and the role of the judiciary in making and interpreting immigration law.
 In the course of that exploration, citizenship and naturalization will be addressed, as well as the admission and removal of immigrants and nonimmigrants, and the issues of undocumented immigration and national security.
 Analyzes the impact of immigration in other areas, including employment, criminal law, family unification, international human rights law, and discrimination.